ianchanning/neural-network-js/tutorial/slides.tex.md

 One side are the blues, and the other side are the reds.
 Go blues!

 Now as the mighty dictator we know how to label them.
-Reminder: SVG coordinates have (0,0) in the top left.
+Reminder: SVG coordinates have (0,0) in the top left

 In our `generator()`: